Inzhenerka/docs.getdbt.tech/website/docs/docs/configuration-checklist.md

     - [ ] You can also verify the connection by running basic SQL queries using [dbt Insights](/docs/explore/access-dbt-insights).
 - [ ] Create a single model and ensure that you can [run it](/reference/dbt-commands) successfully.
     - [ ] For an easy to use drag-and-drop interface, try creating it with [dbt Canvas](/docs/cloud/canvas).
-- [ ] Verify that dbt developers have proper roles and access in your data warehouse(s).
 - [ ] Create a service account with proper access for your [production jobs](/docs/deploy/jobs).

 ## Git configuration